One dead in fiery car crash beneath Fayetteville flyover

-FAYETTEVILLE -- One person died after their car hit a pillar and caught fire beneath the flyover at the north Fulbright Expressway.
+FAYETTEVILLE -- One person died after their car hit a pillar and caught fire beneath the flyover at the north Fulbright Expressway, according to the Fayetteville Fire Department.

 Firefighters arrived about 10:30 a.m.
 Saturday to find a passenger car on fire on College Avenue beneath the flyover, said Battalion Chief Lance Selph.
 The car had one occupant who was killed, he said.